LuisCusihuaman/relevo-static-poc/docs/DATABASE.md

 CREATE INDEX idx_chat_patientid ON CHAT_MESSAGES(PatientId);

-COMMENT ON TABLE CHAT_MESSAGES IS 'Stores the persistent chat message history for each patient.';
+COMMENT ON TABLE CHAT_MESSAGES IS 'Stores the persistent chat message history for each patient.
+It uses a hybrid model, storing both UserId (for permanent reference) and a denormalized UserName (for performance and historical accuracy).';
 COMMENT ON COLUMN CHAT_MESSAGES.PatientId IS 'Links the message to the relevant patient, creating a patient-specific discussion thread.';
+COMMENT ON COLUMN CHAT_MESSAGES.UserName IS 'Denormalized for performance.
+Stores the user''s name at the time the message was sent to ensure historical accuracy.';
 ```

 ### **Table: `NOTIFICATIONS`**